 Coq au Vin

 I've eaten, enjoyed and made Coq au Vin for many years trying various different methods (including marinating the chicken for 24 hours etc etc) but I have to say this is now the way I always make it and perfectly honestly love the most!
 It is a simplified version that's easy to make at home but still has that delicious, comforting flavour that you can't stop eating.
 For ease I use chicken thighs rather than a whole chicken that has been cut up into portions, however you use what you prefer.
+The initial stages of crisping the bacon, sauteing the vegetables and browning the chicken may seem like a bit of work but it really is worth it for the final flavour so just allow yourself some time and enjoyment in the kitchen, because once it's in the oven your work is done!!

 I like to serve my Coq Au Vin with Dauphinoise Potatoes and green beans but you could serve it with lots of crusty bread instead.